chirag-sharma72/Beginner-Python/Variables and Data Types.md

 My favourite color is Red
 ```
 #### Explanation-
 In the above program, string 'color' has been concatenated with another string ' "My favourite color" '.
-Concatenation of string is combining of two or more strings with each other
+Concatenation of string is combining of two or more strings with each other.
+To read more about concatination of strings, click [here](https://en.wikipedia.org/wiki/Concatenation).

 To accomplish this task, we'll create two variables, namely character_name and character_age.